jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

 #### Support for Coroutines

-In order to test regular suspend functions or coroutines you have several options:
+In order to test regular suspend functions or coroutines this module offers two options:

 - Use the global function `runBlockingProperty`.
 - Just add the `suspend` modifier to the property method.